 Poof…Off to College

 And yet…. here I sit on an airplane next to my 6’1″ son, headed to Boston to go look at colleges.

 Seriously?
 I’ve invested all these years in raising him and now that he’s this interesting, fun, sweet young man, I’m supposed to pay huge amounts of money to send him off and let someone else have the fun of enjoying him?
 After all these years, he’s finally useful.
-He’s easy.
-He’s fun to hang out with.
-He’s still not cheap, but I guess kids never are.
+He’s easy, he’s fun to hang out with, and he’s still not cheap, but I guess kids never are.

 I feel them.
 Those words about how fast it has all gone by.
 They’re right there in my mouth, begging to squirt out all over those of you with little kids.
 But I won’t do that to you.

 Besides, I’m not out of the trenches yet.
 I’ve still got two more sons, two stepsons and one little stepdaughter to raise.
 And treasure.
 And be aggravated by.

 Still seems impossible to imagine all of them morphing into adolescents and being grown up.